insin/DOMBuilder/docs/index.rst

 .. versionadded:: 1.3

 * `jQuery`_ >= 1.4 is required to take care of cross-browser issues creating
-  DOM Elements, among other things.
+  DOM Elements and setting up their attributes and event handlers, among other things.

 .. _`jQuery`: http://jquery.com